The Science Behind the Medicine

 Our undergraduate degree programs emphasize hands-on research at all levels.
 Our faculty members are advancing basic and applied research in biology, and students are welcomed into their research groups.

 Contact the faculty member you are interested in working with to learn more.
 Specific positions in each lab depend on availability and funding.

 Learn more about undergraduate research.

-There are a five specialty concentrations available with the Bachelor of Science in Medical Laboratory Science.
+There are different concentrations available with the Bachelor of Science in Medical Laboratory Science.